eliminmax/colortest/README.md

 output a specific, strictly-defined pattern of ANSI escape codes and whitespace to create a 256-color test pattern, and generate it following a specific procedure.

-So far, I've implemented it in C, POSIX Shell, Python 3, Javascript (Node.js), Perl, Rust, Ruby, Java, C#, PowerShell Core, Go and Brainfuck.
+So far, I've implemented it in C, POSIX Shell, Python 3, Javascript (Node.js), Perl, Rust, Ruby, Java, C#, PowerShell Core, Go, and Brainfuck.
 Future plans include x86_64 Assembly with Linux syscalls, Oil, elvish, and possibly C++.

 I am experienced with some of those languages, and others I learned barely enough to implement this program as I was working on them.